DarshanSudhakar/darshansudhakar.github.io/content/blog/learning-solid-for-interviews-part-1/index.md

 tags: ['SOLID', 'Refactor', 'Software Design']
 ---

-Here we are in the middle of Covid lock downs.
-My work load is a little high as we do not know what future has it for us.

-There is some negativity in the world but this did not deter me from following the annual ritual of not preparing for interviews.
-I follow this small ritual where I try to attend some interviews to test my knowledge.
-However, with lockdowns there is currently a shortage of interviews.

-This should not deter me from studying so I told myself why not revisit SOLID principles.
-As I code in C# I wanted to brush my knowledge.

-The first thing I did was to Google.
-Read some articles and felt very good.

-However, I was not able to re-collect it after a couple of weeks.
+This incident happened a few years ago.

+There are few habits that help a lot in your career.
+I have one such habit of attending some interviews to test my knowledge.
+However, I wanted to be a little prepared.

+This is how I prepare myself.
+If you are giving interview for the position of Software Engineer then study as if you are giving an interview for Senior Software Engineer.
+This time I wanted to study for a Tech Lead position.

+Let me brush my knowledge on SOLID principles.
+It would be a great way to brush your knowledge.
+However, the word 'great ways' is very much debatable.
+And, I dont want to get into that debate.

+For me SOLID principles were important.
 Why?
-This question triggered me  a lot.
-To be frank it made me a bit nervous.
-I knew human memory was volatile but this learning turned out to be very volatile.

-I wanted an easy way to remember SOLID principles.
-So, I started digging materials regarding this.
+Because, most of my interview questions were on SOLID principles. :stuck_out_tongue_closed_eyes:

+The first thing I did was to search using search engines.
+The results were mostly articles in Code project and some blogs.

+However, even after religiously reading this for one full day.
+I was not able to re-collect after a couple of weeks.
+Turned out that I was growing old and my memory had become more volatile.

+Now, I switched to videos.
 Like

-- Watching some video on SOLID principles
+- SOLID principles on Youtube
-- and going through Pluralsight course on these
+- Going through some blogs and medium articles

-This time I was able to remember for a month.
-Thats a 100% progress but it was not upto the mark.
-This turned out to be the least remembered subject in my entire life.
+Now I was able to remember for a month.
+I was proud that I was able to remember the concepts for twice the amount of time.
+This was turning out to be the least remembered subject in my entire life.

-Now the question was  - "Whats making this subject so difficult to retain?".
+Now the question was  - "What is making this subject so difficult to retain?".
 It is too tough or I am I studying this in a wrong way.
-There were times when I have easily managed to learn complex algorithms like the Bellmann-Ford algorithm, Merge sort etc. This were complicated in the begining however I have (or had) mastered them in many programming languages.
-Why is that I am failing now?
+There were times when I have easily managed to learn complicated algorithms at ease.
+So, what happened now?

-The answer to this lies in Part 2 of this continued blog post.
+Post contd in Part 2